Commercial Property

 At the same time, there is still a clear need or demand for leisure spaces or manufacturing hubs.
 Some may be unsure of how best to progress, while others could spot an opportunity for conversion projects, or moving into new industries.

 Regardless of what plans are followed though, we’ll have funding available to support a wide range of borrowers.
-Our loans can be used by individuals making their first commercial property purchase, through to experienced professionals expanding their portfolio.
+Our loans can be used by individuals to buy their first commercial property, through to experienced professionals expanding their portfolio.

 All our commercial loans are underwritten from day one.
 So, no matter how complicated an investor’s situation may be, we want to hear from them.